A new Copenhagen gem

 What makes Sonny stand out from other cafés in Copenhagen?

 The level and amount of thoughts and work that we put into our food and coffee is one thing and the atmosphere and all the small details is another thing.
 We bake our own morning rolls, we prepare all foods ourselves, make our own syrups and pick only beverages from small independent suppliers.
 As for the coffee, we have invested in a beast of a coffee machine – the La Marzocco Strada – because our ambition is to serve a remarkably good cup of coffee.
-A coffee you will come back for no matter if you’re a retired plummer or a coffee aficionado..
+A coffee that will make you come back no matter if you’re a retired plummer or a coffee aficionado.
 The same ambitions apply to the food.
 We have a tasty, colorful and nourishing menu that leaves space for us to be creative and improvise with our daily selection of salads which changes from day to day according to the season and what we find inspiring.

 Besides from this, the vibe and the interior makes Sonny stand out from other cafés in the city.
 And it is for this reason, I like to call Sonny a place.
 It’s a place where you hang out, you have a relaxed conversation with the staff, you sit in the bar, in the courtyard and (I hope) you get a feeling of being in a place, where there is – and especially over time will be – a feeling of community and intimacy.

 What are your dreams and ambitions for Sonny?

 From a business perspective I hope Sonny will become very busy, but I find it more important, that we continue to be a place for locals and to have a kitchen that keeps a high standard.
 I wish for Sonny to be the number one place you go to, when you crave a good coffee, a healthy lunch or a good start to your day.
 Or just when you feel like doing something, but don’t know what this is.

 How has Sonny been received by the public?